K-M19/ButAa-Grow-A-Garden-Macro/README.md

 ## 📢 Project Notice: This Project Will End
 **🗓️ Estimated Shutdown Date: July 15, 2025 (UTC)**
 - **[Why?](https://github.com/K-M19/ButAa-Grow-A-Garden-Macro/blob/main/Why.md)**

+> [!WARNING]
+> The macro will still receive minor updates, but not as frequently as before.!

 ## 🖥️ Operating System
 ✅ - Windows 10/11 64-bit